gravitational/gravity/docs/5.x/pack.md

 `tele build` can be used inside a Docker container.
 Using Linux containers is a good strategy to introduce reproducible builds that do not depend on the host OS.
 Containerized builds are also easier to automate by plugging them into a CI/CD pipeline.

 The example below builds a Docker image called `tele-buildbox`.
-This image will contain `tele` tool and can be used to create Telekube packages.
+This image will contain `tele` tool and can be used to create Gravity packages.

 #### Build Docker image with Tele